Kah0ona/Kah0ona.github.io/_posts/2015-02-23-A-Journey-Into-Haskell-Chord-And-Scale-Library.markdown

 					in
 						header ++ divider ++ (join "\n" fretrows) ++ "\n\n"

-Testing this with the following code, the output will be as the diagram above:
+Testing it out with the following one-liner, and it'll print the diagram above:

 	ghci> putStr $ fretdiagram (majorTriad E) standardTuning 0

 That's it.
-I had a lot of fun writing this.
+I had a lot of fun writing this small library.
 The library can be improved by adding more scales, tunings and chords.
-And real musicians could probably dream up way more stuff than I have.
+And real musicians could probably dream up way more stuff to put in than I could.

 Conclusion